The REAL Costa Rica

 Can I enter Costa Rica with a one way ticket?

-In general, the answer is no. Most airlines will not sell them, but this is changing and I understand that some airlines will do this.
-Some require proof that you will be applying for residency.
-As this seem to vary by airline, you should contact them directly.
+In general, the answer is no, and many airlines will not even sell them or screw you on the price.
+Some require proof that you have residency before they sell a on one way ticket.
+As this seems to vary by airline, you should contact them directly.
 See Entry to Costa Rica.
+Proof of having an outbound BUS ticket will satisfy this requirement.

 TOP